greystate/Greystate-XSLT-Helpers/mediahelpers/README.md

-By default, this will create an `<img>` element with empty `width` and `height` attributes, because that info is not available in the crop XML, but you can create a config file for the Media Helper to use, if you would like to generate the correct dimensions (which can eliminate potential reflow during rendering).
-Create an XML file called `cropping-config.xml` in the XSLT directory and specify the sizes you've set up for the crops, e.g.:
+By default, this will create an `<img>` element with empty `width` and `height` attributes, because that info is not available in the crop XML, but you can create a config file for the Media Helper to use, if you would like to generate the correct dimensions (which can eliminate potential reflow during rendering, not to mention protecting against the odd giant image uploaded by "somebody", wrecking the entire frontpage for an hour).

+Just edit the included sample XML file called `cropping-config.xml` in the XSLT directory and specify the names and sizes you've set up for the crops, e.g.:

 	<crops>
 		<crop name="Large" size="800x600" />
 		<crop name="Small" size="320x480" />
 	</crops>

+That's it - the helpers will make sure to consult your config file before writing the `width` and `height` of crops.